-So, does “being under faith” mean that we no longer have to abide by the law?
+So, does “being under grace” mean that we no longer have to abide by the law?
 Are Christians – as a result of their faith – exempt from keeping the law of God?
 Is it necessary for Christians to still be obedient to the commandments we find the Bible?

 The answer is yes, we do still have to keep the law.
 In fact, our faith doesn’t nullify the law at all…it upholds it.
 Our faith is what allows the law of God to do its proper and intended work.